 - Time for hobbies and activities you enjoy

-- Be aware of your body and practice regular self-care
+- Be mindful of your body and practice regular self-care

 Remember: Preventing psychosomatic tension is an ongoing process, not a one-off event.
 It's about developing and maintaining healthy habits.
 Experiment and find out which strategies work best for you.